DOD Change to Tuition Assistance Program

 Forever GI Bill - Harry W. Colmery Veterans Educational Assistance Act

-The majority of the changes enhance or expand education benefits for veterans, service members, families, and survivors.
+Most changes enhance or expand education benefits for veterans, service members, families, and survivors.
 For additional information, visit benefits.va.gov/gibill/forevergibill.asp.

 The 15-year time limitation to use Post-9/11 GI Bill benefits is eliminated for: